 - Armour Thyroid, Nature-Throid, Westhroid – Natural thyroid hormone from desiccated pig thyroid tissue.
 Contains approximately 38 micrograms/grain of T4 and 9 micrograms of T3/grain as well as other cofactors for thyroid hormone production.
 Nature-Throid may be a better choice than Armour because it does not contain corn and other binders.

 Many alternative-minded medical doctors prescribe Armour and other natural dessicated pig thyroid tissue.
 This is a better option in some cases than merely prescribing synthetic T4 (Synthroid) because these natural agents also contain T3.
-New research indicates that some individuals prefer T4 and T3 in combination which may be due to genetic defects in the deiodinase enzyme.
+New research indicates that some individuals, about 15-20%, prefer T4 and T3 in combination which may be due to genetic defects in the deiodinase enzyme.

 Conversion of T4 into T3